Skip to article content

 Patience Conditions Details

 The patience conditions listed in the main text have clear economic interpretations.
-The FVAC 0<βG1ρE[ψ1ρ]<10<\DiscFac\PermGroFac^{1-\CRRA}\Ex[\permShk^{1-\CRRA}]<1 ensures autarky (consuming zero forever) has finite disutility, guaranteeing the consumer values resources.
+The FVAC 0<βG1ρE[ψ1ρ]<10<\DiscFac\PermGroFac^{1-\CRRA}\Ex[\permShk^{1-\CRRA}]<1 ensures that autarky (saving nothing, consuming all income each period) yields finite expected discounted utility, guaranteeing the consumer values resources.
 The AIC Φ<1\AbsPatFac<1 prevents indefinite consumption deferral by ensuring the marginal utility of current consumption exceeds the discounted marginal utility of future consumption under certainty.
 The RIC Φ/R<1\AbsPatFac/\Rfree<1 ensures asset growth is slower than the patience-adjusted discount rate, preventing unbounded wealth accumulation.
 The GIC Φ/G<1\AbsPatFac/\PermGroFac<1 ensures consumption grows slower than permanent income, establishing a target wealth ratio.
 The FHWC G/R<1\PermGroFac/\Rfree<1 ensures the present value of future labor income is finite.
 Together, these conditions partition parameter space into regions with qualitatively different behavior: buffer-stock saving with a target wealth ratio (all conditions hold), perpetual borrowing (AIC fails), or unbounded wealth growth (GIC fails but RIC holds) Carroll, 1997Carroll, 2020Carroll & Shanker, 2024.

 Human Wealth Formulas